 All of the distances should be to the exit, not the services themselves, as if the services are a few miles from the motorway drivers might see the signs and presume that they don't need to leave yet.

-The signs are funded and maintained by the Highways Agency.
+The signs are funded and maintained by Highways England.

 If there is a need for more information than the first sign provides, Diagram 2917 can be used.
 It's always displayed prior to each service area as well.
 It was based on signs used in Germany in the 1950s.
 Before a rest area, a sign in its place saying 'Rest Area 1m' should be used.

-This sign differs because it lists the distance to several services, includes the operators (until 2012), and can handle services on several roads which is important near motorway junctions or in areas with few services.
+This sign differs because it lists the distance to several services, includes the operators (between 1982 and 2012 only), and can handle services on several roads which is important near motorway junctions or in areas with few services.
+On the original drawings, space was left for a star-rating system which was never introduced.
 Only the next or next-but-one service area on each route can be included and only no more than three motorway routes should be included.

 If there is a junction with another motorway before the next service area but that motorway doesn't have any services, then 'No services' should be used in place of the operator and the distance.
 If the sign only covers the next two services on the road which you are currently on, then the road's number should be omitted.